CarterStefan/visit_stafford/README.md

 - [Bootstrap](https://getbootstrap.com/) This project used Bootstrap as a framework.
 The main use of this will be for the layout and grid of the page.

 - [Google-Fonts](https://fonts.google.com/) I have used range of fonts from Google to make the page more visually appealing.

-- [Fontawsome](https://fontawesome.com/)I will have used FontAwesome for the pictograms on my site.

 - [JQuery](https://jquery.com) This was used for the mobile menu in the navbar.